mplx/jennifer-lang/docs/libraries/cheatsheet.md

 call it*; use each library's own page when you want to read about a topic.
 Each row's library prefix links to the per-library doc.

-The table covers what ships with the interpreter today.
+The table covers what ships with the interpreter.
 New entries land here at the same time as the per-library doc - it's a flat lookup view, not authoritative.